-2.2.
-Bidder's Capability and Strength
+2.2 Bidder's Capability and Strength

-The knowledge and expertise of the waste management sector is key to the GTM's consideration of a bidder's RFP response.
+The knowledge and expertise of the waste management sector is key to the GTLM's consideration of a bidder's RFP response.
 The in depth knowledge of the sector should be articulated through tangible and verifiable information and references.
-The bidder should demonstrate to the GTM the technical and financial capability and strength to undertake an assignment of this nature, size and scope.
+The bidder should demonstrate to the GTLM the technical and financial capability and strength to undertake an assignment of this nature, size and scope.

 Requirement: List of experience and relevant projects (brief description) with contactable reference.
+Letter of commitment from a reputable institution and or funder to finance the bidder at envisaged capital and operational expenditure

-2.3.
-Consortium Composition and Structure
+2.3 Consortium Composition and Structure

-In terms of the project structure the proposal should clearly spell out the member composition of the bidder, showing the capabilities, strengths and the respective roles of each member in the execution of the project.
-It is important that the BEE status of each party is clearly outlined in a tabular form and that the capacity to deliver on the assigned outputs is properly described.
+The proposals on the project structure should clearly spell out the composition of the bidder, linking these to the capabilities, strength and the respective roles of each member in the execution of the project.
+It is important that the BEE status of each party is clearly outlined in a tabular form and the capacity to deliver on the assigned outputs is properly described.

-The equity structure, ownership and directorship should also be clearly outlined.
-The shared holding percentages held by each company and individuals in their respective enterprises must be highlighted and similar information should be provided for all consortium members.
+The equity structure, ownership and directorship should be clearly outlined.
+The percentages held by each company and individuals in respective enterprises must be highlighted and similar information should be provided for all consortium members and subcontractors.
 This requirement is applicable to all bidding formations.

-Requirement: Description of proposed SPV structure and commitment from participating members.
+Requirement: Description of the proposed SPV structure, roles and responsibilities, strength and capabilities(financial and technical), commitment and availability of all participating members.

-2.4.
-Skills and Experience of Bidder and Subcontractors
+2.4 Skills and Experience of Bidder and Subcontractors

-The GTM intends to transfer substantial operational and financial risk to the appointed Service Provider.
-For this reason it would like to ensure that there are no liabilities that will arise to the GTM or other interested third parties due to poor operations especially at the landfill sites.
-The need for experienced bidders with proven track record in operating landfill sites and delivering an integrated waste management service cannot be over emphasized.
-Bidders must demonstrate and prove to the GTM that they possess the required skills by means of contactable and verifiable references.
+The GTLM intends to transfer substantial operational and financial risk to the appointed Service Provider and would therefore like to ensure that there are no liabilities that will arise to the GTLM and any other interested third parties due to poor operations especially at the landfill sites.
+The need for experienced bidders with proven track record in operating landfill sites and delivering integrated waste management services cannot be over emphasized.
+Bidders should therefore demonstrate and prove to the GTLM that they possess the required skills and this should be supported by contactable and verifiable references.

-Requirement: CVs of key management personnel of SPV.
+Requirement: CVs of shareholders, key management personnel of the SPV and relevant references.
+Including those of 1st tier subcontractors

-2.5.
-Strength of Covenant between the Consortium Members, Subcontractor and Funders
+2.5 Strength of Covenant between the Consortium Members, Subcontractor and Funders

-Bidders are required to provide the GTM with a proposal for a holistic and an integrated technical solution to the current waste management challenges.
+Bidders are required to provide the GTLM with a proposal for a holistic and an integrated technical and financial solution to the current waste management challenges.
 The project structure should indicate how risks will be apportioned amongst the consortium members and or subcontractors.

-Requirement: The following documentation should describe and designate areas of joint responsibility and severability in accountability amongst members:
+Requirement- The following documentation should describe and designate areas of joint responsibility and severability in accountability amongst members:

-- Shareholder Agreement
+- Shareholder Agreement;

-- JV Agreement
+- JV Agreement;

-- Subcontractor Agreement
+- Subcontractor Agreement.

-2.6.
-Financial and Market Standing
+2.6 Financial and Market Standing

-Only the responses of bidders that can demonstrate the financial capacity to undertake the assignment will be considered for evaluation.
+Only responses of bidders that can demonstrate the financial capacity to undertake the assignment will be considered for evaluation.
 The bid must be supported by letters of commitment and bid security from reputable funders.
 Previous experience in raising similar funding will account positive for bidders.
 Bidders should demonstrate the ability to raise debt and equity or corporate finance and to provide security

-Requirement: 3 years financial statements and a letter of commendation from reputable funders regarding financial standing.
+Requirement: 3 years financial statements and a letter of commitment from reputable funders regarding financial standing.

-2.7.
-Ability to Fulfil Project's BEE and Socio-Economic Objectives
+2.7 Ability to Fulfil Project's BEE and Socio-Economic Objectives